“Wild horses couldn’t drag me away

 Humanity has cancer, a poison infecting the good cells from thriving.
 Some of us have been fortunate enough to discard of it, but not without a price.
 Faith has been broken and changed.
 Tears were cried.
 This year the misfits rose up, the black sheep, the “last.”
 How we have done that is by finally cutting all toxic chains that were binding us from loving ourselves.
 We finally have found the freedom to be our true selves, because the systems and people we’ve been hiding from, as it turned out, are just as ugly and stained as we are.
 By cutting the toxic chains off of our being, we’re free to finally be loved.
 Unconditionally.

 Unconditional love is the missing piece to the puzzle.
 It was the missing piece to my puzzle.
 My life has been complete chaos.
-I have spent a lifetime striving, and trying to change and morph myself into being something for another.
+I have spent a lifetime striving and trying to change and morph myself into being something for another.
 I have felt shame about simply being Kimberly.
-I’ve felt guilt that I wasn’t who I was supposed to be.
+I’ve felt guilty that I wasn’t who I was supposed to be.
 I didn’t thrive.
 I didn’t rise.
 I couldn’t.
+I just couldn’t.

 This year, watching the religion of my youth support such immorality, turned on a light bulb in my heart that I’ve longed for.
 It was like “Hey, wait a minute, Why am I the bad one?
 Why am I hiding?
 Why am I begging for acceptance from any of this?”

 And just like that, I changed.
 In the blink of an eye.